hbctraining/DGE_workshop/lessons/09_functional_analysis.md

 <img src="../img/mov10oe_dotplot.png" width="600">

-The next plot is the **enrichment GO plot**, which shows the relationship between the top 50 most significantly enriched GO terms, by grouping similar terms together.
+The next plot is the **enrichment GO plot**, which shows the relationship between the top 50 most significantly enriched GO terms (padj.), by grouping similar terms together.
 The color represents the p-values relative to the other displayed terms (brighter red is more significant) and the size of the terms represents the number of genes that are significant from our list.

 ```r
 ## Enrichmap clusters the 50 most significant (by padj) GO terms to visualize relationships between terms